carykh/jumpcutter/README.md

 can use it EVEN IF they don't have Python and all those libraries.
 Jabrils recommended this to me.
 However, my pyinstaller build did not work. :( HELP

+## Install prerequisites
+Do `pip install scipy, numpy, pillow, audiotsm, pytube` to get all the dependencies.

+**Make sure to install [ffmpeg codex](https://ffmpeg.org/download.html)** and to put the exe on `C:\Windows` folder (you will need admin rights to do so)

+## Example command

+`python jumpcutter.py --input_file input_video.mp4 --output_file output_video.mp4 --sounded_speed 1 --silent_speed 999999 --frame_margin 2 `
+This takes the file `input_video.mp4` and gives it a jump cut effect on silent parts then saves it as output_video.mp4 heres a fun one `python jumpcutter.py --url https://www.youtube.com/watch?v=DQ8orIurGxw  --output_file output3_video.mp4 --sounded_speed 999999 --silent_speed 1 --frame_margin 2 `
+it keeps only silence in the video
+Remember that if you need help use `python jumpcutter.py -h` it opens help, where you see more info about what each argument does.

 ## Building with nix
 `nix-build` to get a script with all the libraries and ffmpeg, `nix-build -A bundle` to get a single binary.